Carabineros de Chile: Launch of the Virtual Police Station

 In 2019, the Carabineros de Chile launched the Virtual Police Station (Comisaría Virtual) as part of the Safe Streets program during the second administration of President Sebastián Piñera.
-The platform allows citizens to report crimes, request certificates, obtain safe-conduct permits, submit anonymous information, and initiate family reunification processes, providing a centralized and secure online interface for accessing Carabineros’ services.
+The platform allows citizens to report crimes, request certificates, obtain safe-conduct permits, submit anonymous information, and initiate family reunification processes, providing a centralized and secure online interface for accessing Carabineros' services.

 2019–2020 protests

 The role of Carabineros during the 2019 Chilean protests has been the subject of several reports by human rights organizations due to their alleged use of deliberate excessive force.
 These organizations have also received reports of torture, sexual abuse and rape.
 The National Institute of Human Rights (INDH) reported a total of 232 eye injuries by the 25th of November, 163 as a result of rubber bullets.
 Regarding the use of rubber bullets Sergio Micco, the director of the INDH, said that the organization had observed over 161 demonstrations in which they were used despite it being against protocol because of a lack of physical danger to carabineros.

+On March 2026, José Antonio Kast then President of Chile, proposed a legislation that would pardon members of the Carabineros de Chile indicted for violence against protesters in the Social Outburst.
+The suggested measure would decrease access to justice and strengthen the suppression of dissent.